zachwill/blog/_posts/2020-07-16-newtons-flaming-laser-sword.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Mike_Alder#Newton's_flaming_laser_sword):

-> _Newton's Flaming Laser Sword_ is a philosophical razor devised by Mike Alder in an
+> _Newton's Flaming Laser Sword_ is a philosophical razor devised by Mike Alder
-> essay titled "Why Mathematicians and Scientists Don't like Philosophy but Do
-> It Anyway" on the conflicting positions of scientists and philosophers on
+> in an essay on the conflicting positions of scientists and philosophers on
-> epistemology and knowledge. **It can be summarized as "what cannot be settled by experiment is not worth
+> epistemology and knowledge. **It can be summarized as "what cannot be settled
-> debating".**
+> by experiment is not worth debating".**

 From the [original essay](https://philosophynow.org/issues/46/Newtons_Flaming_Laser_Sword):